npm/rfcs/accepted/0042-isolated-mode.md

 The goal is to provide an accurate dependency graph to Node.js while still relying on Node.js current module resolution algorithm.

-We deem valuable to invest the time implementing the `isolated-mode` now knowing that import-maps are coming because most of the implementation will be re-usable to implement a `import-maps-mode`.
+We deem it valuable to invest the time implementing `isolated-mode` now, knowing that import-maps are coming, because most of the implementation will be re-usable to implement an `import-maps-mode`.

 There are already two competing solutions out there which implement a `isolated-mode` ([pnpm](https://pnpm.io) and [yarn](https://yarnpkg.com)).
 We decided to choose the pnpm approach for the following reasons: